yngshan/perl-Barriers-PreDefined/README.md

 ## base\_min\_barrier\_interval

 The base of the minimum barrier interval.
-The default suggested base is 0.0005
+The suggested base is 0.0005

 ## \_contract\_barrier\_levels